JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

 ## Create a project

-With the IDE and the Kotlin Multiplatform IDE plugin installed, you can create a new Compose Multiplatform project:
+With the IDE and the Kotlin Multiplatform IDE plugin installed, you can create a new Kotlin Multiplatform project:

 1. In IntelliJ IDEA, select **File** | **New** | **Project**.
 2. In the panel on the left, select **Kotlin Multiplatform**.